lucasbrynte/gasfm/bundle_adjustment/README.md

 7. If everything worked you should see the following file:

 ```
-bundle_adjustment/ceres-solver/ceres-bin/lib/PyCeres.cpython-38-x86_64-linux-gnu.so
+bundle_adjustment/ceres-solver/ceres-bin/lib/PyCeres.cpython-39-x86_64-linux-gnu.so
 ```

-8. If you want to use this bundle adjustment implementation for a different project make sure to add the path of the shared object to linux PATH (in our code this is done for you).
+8. If you want to use this bundle adjustment implementation for a different project make sure to add the path of the shared object to linux PATH (in the code this is done for you).
 In the python project this would be for example:

 ```
 import sys
-sys.path.append('../bundle_adjustment/ceres-solver/ceres-bin/lib/PyCeres.cpython-38-x86_64-linux-gnu.so')
+sys.path.append('../bundle_adjustment/ceres-solver/ceres-bin/lib/')
 import PyCeres
 ```